feriahmad/terraform-gcp-vm-instance/README.md

 ## Notes

 - The default SSH username is set to `admin` and can be changed in the `terraform.tfvars` file.
+- SSH key configuration:
-- The default SSH public key path is set to `~/.ssh/id_rsa.pub` and can be changed in the `terraform.tfvars` file.
+  - For local development: The default SSH public key path is set to `~/.ssh/id_rsa.pub` and can be changed in the `terraform.tfvars` file.
+  - For CI/CD: A dummy SSH key is automatically set in the GitHub Actions workflow.
+In production, you should set a real SSH key using a secure method.
 - The firewall rules allow SSH, HTTP, and HTTPS access to the public VM from any IP address.
 - Internal communication between VMs is allowed on all ports.
+- The Google Cloud credentials:
-- The Terraform configuration uses the application default credentials from `~/.config/gcloud/application_default_credentials.json`, which is created by the `gcloud auth application-default login` command.
+  - For local development: Use `gcloud auth application-default login` to create credentials.
+  - For CI/CD: Credentials are provided through the `GCP_SA_KEY` secret and the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.